 Because English is no longer the exclusive language of business, it is critical that people start learning other languages in order to communicate in the language of the customer.

-Among the large number of foreign languages, learning Japanese creates a variety of benefits for American and other students.
+Among a large number of foreign languages, learning Japanese creates a variety of benefits for American and other students.

 You could also have better chances of promotion.
-If you’re working of an international corporation, speaking a foreign language like Japanese creates more opportunities for you to be assigned to an overseas branch.
+If you’re working for an international corporation, speaking a foreign language like Japanese creates more opportunities for you to be assigned to an overseas branch.

 Learning Japanese will help you to appreciate your own culture as well as your own language because it improves your communication and cognitive skills.
 Accessing a culture that is very different from yours will heighten your awareness that cultures and languages vary.

-7. It’s your gateway to more Asian cultures and languages
+7. It’s the Gateway to More Asian Cultures and Languages

 If you work in the technology field, especially robotics, learning Japanese will be very advantageous for you.
 You’ll be able to understand Japanese cutting-edge technology.
 Aside from the robotic tools that help the manufacturing and other labor-intensive industries, Japan has created various robots, including animals and humanoids for various applications.